Cloudflare (NYSE:NET) Releases Q4 2022 Earnings Guidance

 Cloudflare Stock Performance

-Several hedge funds have recently added to or reduced their stakes in NET.
-Vanguard Group Inc. boosted its position in Cloudflare by 2.4% during the 1st quarter.
-Vanguard Group Inc. now owns 23,358,000 shares of the company’s stock worth $2,795,953,000 after buying an additional 548,149 shares during the period.
-Renaissance Technologies LLC lifted its position in shares of Cloudflare by 62.2% in the 1st quarter.
-Renaissance Technologies LLC now owns 1,339,500 shares of the company’s stock worth $160,338,000 after purchasing an additional 513,800 shares during the period.
-State Street Corp lifted its position in shares of Cloudflare by 5.3% in the 1st quarter.
-State Street Corp now owns 5,552,609 shares of the company’s stock worth $664,647,000 after purchasing an additional 278,422 shares during the period.
-Berkshire Capital Holdings Inc. lifted its position in shares of Cloudflare by 2,408,600.0% in the 1st quarter.
-Berkshire Capital Holdings Inc. now owns 240,870 shares of the company’s stock worth $28,832,000 after purchasing an additional 240,860 shares during the period.
-Finally, SW Investment Management LLC lifted its position in shares of Cloudflare by 20.8% in the 1st quarter.
-SW Investment Management LLC now owns 725,000 shares of the company’s stock worth $86,782,000 after purchasing an additional 125,000 shares during the period.
-71.69% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of the stock.
+Forum Financial Management LP grew its position in shares of Cloudflare by 11.5% in the first quarter.
+Forum Financial Management LP now owns 2,653 shares of the company’s stock valued at $317,000 after purchasing an additional 273 shares during the period.
+The Manufacturers Life Insurance Company grew its position in shares of Cloudflare by 7.1% in the first quarter.
+The Manufacturers Life Insurance Company now owns 8,314 shares of the company’s stock valued at $998,000 after purchasing an additional 550 shares during the period.
+Utah Retirement Systems grew its position in shares of Cloudflare by 1.7% in the second quarter.
+Utah Retirement Systems now owns 47,562 shares of the company’s stock valued at $2,081,000 after purchasing an additional 800 shares during the period.
+Advisors Asset Management Inc. grew its position in shares of Cloudflare by 66.1% in the first quarter.
+Advisors Asset Management Inc. now owns 2,428 shares of the company’s stock valued at $291,000 after purchasing an additional 966 shares during the period.
+Finally, Lazard Asset Management LLC grew its position in shares of Cloudflare by 6.4% in the first quarter.
+Lazard Asset Management LLC now owns 20,645 shares of the company’s stock valued at $2,470,000 after purchasing an additional 1,234 shares during the period.
+Institutional investors and hedge funds own 71.69% of the company’s stock.

 CloudFlare, Inc operates as a cloud services provider that delivers a range of services to businesses worldwide.
 The company offers an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and IoT devices.